-Business Bites: Klover going online; MT Pints potentially closing; Ignite Great Falls; apartment redevelopment planned; new event center open
+Business Bites: Klover going online; MT Pints potentially closing; Let’s Play moving; Ignite Great Falls; Carnivorium for sale; apartment redevelopment planned; new event center open

 Klover